Facing a Voluntary Manslaughter Sentence of Charge?

 What Evidence Is Used in Voluntary Manslaughter Cases?

-In criminal cases involving allegations of criminal homicide, the prosecution and the defense build their cases using materials from various sources.
+In Pennsylvania, voluntary manslaughter cases or criminal cases involving allegations of criminal homicide, the prosecution and the defense build their cases using materials from various sources.
 Some of the materials we may use to refute the prosecutor’s case include:

 - Witnesses: Both sides may call eyewitnesses and expert witnesses to corroborate their version of events.
 Character witnesses that testify about the defendant’s general nature are also present in voluntary homicide cases.
 For example, a witness can be used in a vehicular homicide to verify that the driver was negligent or reckless.